jalapagos/SimpleCalorieCounter/README.md

 user.
 Worked with NoSQL database, MongoDB, to store user data.
 Using MeteorJS framework as the main stack for the application.
 Utilized AngularJS as the client side framework along with HTML/Twitter Bootstrap for CSS.

-Simple application to track down calories and meals.
-Full application is functional and has been deployed on MeteorJS cloud (http://calcounter.meteor.com/), however I would like to add more functions to make it even more useful and make mobile friendly.